-All substantive shareholders' resolutions considered at AGMs are decided by a poll.
-Important issues are presented to shareholders in separate resolutions.
-The Company releases an ASX announcement before the commencement of each AGM containing a summary of the proxy votes received, and an announcement directly after the meeting containing the results of the polls taken on all resolutions.
+All substantive Shareholders' resolutions considered at AGMs are decided by a poll.
+Important issues are presented to the shareholders in separate resolutions.
+The Company releases an ASX announcement before the commencement of its AGM general containing a summary of the proxy votes received, and the announcement after the meeting containing the results of polls on all resolutions.